caseydailey/blog-site/README.md

 I look forward to soon digging in on a cool personal project when circumstances permit, but for now I humbly submit this old project, based on a tutorial done back in may, and presented here to say

 "Here you go.
-Hope this works."
+Hope this works?"

 I've set up a basic site utilizing much of django's basic coolness.
 There are multiple apps in the project.
 Each of these consist of some basic django magic.